Kraus Law Group, LLC

 Chicago Based Vaccination Injury Lawyers Representing National SIRVA Claims

-Shoulder injury related to vaccine administration, or SIRVA, is a condition associated with severe shoulder pain and a decreased range of motion in the affected limb.
-This pain can be caused by a vaccination to effected arm, especially when the shot is injected too high on the arm.
-SIRVA may also manifest even when a shot is properly administered due to an aberrant immunological response in the body to the vaccine or its components.
+Shoulder injury related to vaccine administration, or SIRVA, is a condition associated with severe shoulder pain and decreased range of motion in the affected arm after receiving a vaccination.
+While the medical reasons for a SIRVA injury are not entirely known, it is suspected to be related to improper vaccine administration, though SIRVA may also manifest even when a shot is properly administered due to an aberrant immunological response in the body to the vaccine or its components.

 At the Vaccine Injury Law Project, we work with children and adults suffering from the often debilitating pain of a shoulder injury caused by vaccine administration.
-Our team serves clients across the nation by providing high-quality, trusted vaccine injuries representation in the United States Court of Federal Claims.
-Our goal is to help secure compensation through the National Vaccine Injury Compensation Program (VICP) to help families contend with the challenges they face.
+Our team serves clients across the nation by providing high-quality and trusted vaccine injuries representation in the United States Court of Federal Claims.
+Our goal is to help secure compensation through the National Vaccine Injury Compensation Program (VICP) to help families and individuals contend with the challenges they face.

-One SIRVA case handled by Attorney Ed Kraus involved an individual with a left shoulder injury.
-The client who experienced the SIRVA injury following an influenza vaccine.
-The client suffered from left-sided frozen shoulder which caused severe pain and a limited range of motion and was ultimately .
+One SIRVA case handled by Attorney Ed Kraus involved an individual with a left SIRVA injury following an influenza vaccine.
+The client suffered from frozen shoulder which caused severe pain and limited his range of motion.
 He was awarded a lump sum payment of $115,000.

 Understanding SIRVA Symptoms and Treatment